chirathyh/chirathyh.github.io/_talks/2024-07-23-on-policy-rl.md

 ## Overview.
 This article summarises concepts related to on-policy Reinforcement Learning (RL) algorithms.
 Specifically the focus is on looking at the optimisation objectives, on-policy distributions and compare between different RL task settings.

-The interaction between a RL agent and its environment is formulated using the formal Markov Decision Process (MDP) framework, where the underlying task could be either episodic (naturally broken down into identifiable episodes) or continuing (goes on continuall over the lifetime of the agent).
+The interaction between a RL agent and its environment is formulated using the formal Markov Decision Process (MDP) framework, where the underlying task could be either episodic (naturally broken down into identifiable episodes) or continuing (goes on continually over the lifetime of the agent).

 **Notation**: An MDP is defined as a tuple $(S, A, P, r)$, where $S$ is a finite set of states, $A$ is a finite set of actions, $P: S \times A \times S \rightarrow [0, 1]$ is the state transition probability function, where $P(s' \vert s, a)$ denotes the probability of transitioning to state $s'$ from state $s$ after taking action $a$, and $R: S \times A \rightarrow \mathbb{R}$ is the reward function, where $r(s, a)$ gives the immediate reward received after taking action $a$ in state $s$ [1].